hlavacs/ViennaEntityComponentSystem/README.md

     vtll::type_list< VeComponentName, VeComponentPosition, VeComponentOrientation, TAG1, TAG2 >;

 Furthermore, all tags from the tag maps are also copied to the global tag list *VecsEntityTagList*, which for the above example will also contain *TAG1* and *TAG2*.
 Tags are useful for grouping entity types, since any of the above tagged entity type lands in its own table.
-You can create tagged entities by creating them:
+You can create tagged entities like any normal entity:

     auto h1 = VecsRegistry<VeEntityTypeNode>{}.insert(VeComponentName{ "Node" }, VeComponentPosition{}, VeComponentOrientation{}, VeComponentTransform{});
     auto h2 = VecsRegistry<VeEntityTypeNodeTagged<TAG1>>{}.insert(VeComponentName{ "Node T1" }, VeComponentPosition{}, VeComponentOrientation{}, VeComponentTransform{});

-In this example, two entities derived from the same basic entity type *VeEntityTypeNode*, one without a tag, and one with a tag.
-As you see, you do not have to specify any value for tags, nor will tag references be included when using iterators or ranges (this is true for any member of the list *VecsEntityTagList*).
+In this example, two entities derived from the same basic entity type *VeEntityTypeNode* are created, one without a tag, and one with a tag.
+As you can see, you do not have to specify any value for tags, nor will tag references be included when using iterators or ranges (this is true for any member of the list *VecsEntityTagList*).
-You can always add or remove tags, by calling the *transform()* function:
+You can always add or remove tags from existing entities by calling the *transform()* function on their handles:

     VecsRegistry<VeEntityTypeNode>{}.transform(h2);

-The above call turns an entity of type *VeEntityTypeNodeTagged<TAG1>* into an entity of type *VeEntityTypeNode*, thus effectively removing the tag.
-Internally, all components are moved from the *VeEntityTypeNodeTagged<TAG1>* table to the *VeEntityTypeNode* table.
-Thus note that references to the components for the previous type are no longer valid after this operation.
+The above call turns an entity of type *VeEntityTypeNodeTagged\<TAG1\>* into an entity of type *VeEntityTypeNode*, thus effectively removing the tag.
+Internally, all components are moved from the *VeEntityTypeNodeTagged\<TAG1\>* table to the *VeEntityTypeNode* table.
+Note that therefore references to the components for the previous type are no longer valid after this operation!

 In the next section, iterators and ranges are described, which enable you to efficiently loop over groups of entities.